Explore the very best temples, tombs and timeless landscapes of Egypt with our epic 2 week Egypt itinerary, travelling from Cairo to Aswan and Luxor.

 Wherever you choose, go for something with either a rooftop or riverside area where you can enjoy the breeze and the Nile views Aswan is renowned for.

-We stayed at the Obelisk Nile Hotel Aswan, a lovely mid-range hotel on the Nile Corniche.
+We stayed at the Obelisk Nile Hotel Aswan, a nice mid-range hotel on the Nile Corniche.
 We particularly liked the terrace overlooking the Nile, the perfect spot to wind up the day with a drink at sunset.
 Some other options with great reviews in Aswan include:

 Day 7 – Abu Simbel